BerenMillidge/BerenMillidge.github.io/_posts/2022-11-27-Human-sexuality-as-test-case-for-alignment.md

 1.)
 Evolution has been very successful here: almost all humans end up wanting to have sex and typically with opposite-gender partners in a way that would result in children in the evolutionary environment.

 2.)
 Sexuality, unlike many other drives, is not something built into the brain from the beginning.
-Instead there is a sudden 'on switch' around puberty. *What happens in the brain during this time?*, *How does evolution exert such fine-grained control of brain development so long (decades) after birth?*?
+Instead there is a sudden 'on switch' around puberty. *What happens in the brain during this time?* *How does evolution exert such fine-grained control of brain development so long (decades) after birth*?

 3.)
 It is mostly independent of initial training data *before puberty* -- i.e. largely evolution can ignore a decade of data input and representation learning, which it cannot control, during a time period when the brain is undergoing extremely large changes, and still reliably finds a way to instill a new drive highly reliably.